MathieuSeraphim/SPDTransNet/_z_miscellaneous/documentation/2 - From Signals To SPD Matrices To Tokens.md

 \in SPD(n+k)
 $$

-The proof af the augmented matrix's positive-definiteness can be found [here](./extras/Proof%20of%20Post-Augmentation%20Positive-Definiteness.pdf).
+The proof of the augmented matrix's positive-definiteness can be found [here](./extras/Proof%20of%20Post-Augmentation%20Positive-Definiteness.pdf).

 In our work, we set $V_{\alpha} = V \times \alpha$, with $\alpha \in \mathbb{R}$ being the augmentation factor controlling for the prominence of a given augmentation matrix $V$ within our augmented matrix.